-The aim of FlowFill is to generate flow-routing surfaces with an amount of drainage integration (and hence, hydrologic connectivity) that is appropriate for the amount of input runoff and the shape of the land surface.
-Here, we use 'drainage integration' to refer to the degree to which streams are connected (via lakes) instead of terminating in depressions, and greater is not a new one: Martz and Garbrecht (1998) noted the then-unrealized importance of incorporating depression storage into derived drainage patterns.
+The aim of FlowFill is to generate flow-routing surfaces with an amount of drainage integration (and hence hydrologic connectivity) that is appropriate for the amount of input runoff and the shape of the land surface.
+Here, we use "drainage integration" to refer to the degree to which streams are connected (via lakes) instead of terminating in depressions, and greater drainage integration leads to a greater degree of surface-water hydrologic connectivity.
+Our goal in generating these surfaces is not a new one: Martz and Garbrecht (1998) noted the then-unrealized importance of incorporating depression storage into derived drainage patterns.
 Appels et al. (2011) and Chu et al. (2013) investigated the role of microtopography in connecting small surface depressions (puddles), and Shaw et al. (2013) required that ponds be filled by rainfall in their contributing areas before they be allowed to spill over their boundaries and integrate into the remainder of the catchment.
-In our approach, we
+In our approach, we developed a cell-by-cell runoff-routing algorithm that fills depressions while conserving runoff volume in real landscapes.
+This open-source algorithm, FlowFill (Callaghan, 2019), can compute flow-routing surfaces across a wide range of landscapes and is applicable at a range of length scales (see Table 1).